 Your topic cluster includes your main pillar post and several pages with more in-depth information.
+Making content clusters help to boost organic search rankings and organic traffic.
 You can start by outlining your pillar page and using this outline to brainstorm ideas for specific posts.
 If you already have existing website content, try to sort the web pages into categories.

 Start With Your Cluster Pages